Takahiro-Itazuri/my-survey-slides/PITCHME.md

     One of the main barriers to immersivity during object manipulation in virtual reality is the lack of realisitc haptic feedback.
 Our new devices have 3 purely translational degrees o freedom, making them particularly well suited for rendering forces that act in multiple directions during object manipulation, such as weight, friction, and stiffness.<br>
     <u><b>Contribution</b></u><br>
     <ul>
-      <li>We developed fingertrip devices to investigate how cutaneous skin deformation could contribute to a compelling, immersive haptics experience for virtual reality without bulk of trasitional kinesthetic haptic devices.</li>
+      <li>We developed fingertip devices to investigate how cutaneous skin deformation could contribute to a compelling, immersive haptics experience for virtual reality without bulk of trasitional kinesthetic haptic devices.</li>
       <li>We show how naive users perceive changes of a virtual object's physical properties when we use skin deformation to render objects with varying mass, friction, and stiffness.</li>
     </ul><br>
     <u><b>Links</b></u><br>